Pantry Organisation And Kitchen Storage Ideas

 Your pantry is like your bedroom closet.
 If it's cluttered and chaotic, getting ready each day is a chore.
 The easiest part of preparing meals should be grabbing the ingredients you need from the cupboard.
 But it can easily become a frustrating quest if you're peering into disorganised corners, squinting to find things and see if they're past their used-by date.

 The good news: coordinating your pantry isn't difficult and it is easy to achieve on a budget.
 Follow along with us as we break down the main elements of your pantry storage, along with tips about how to stay organised, so you'll always be able to find what you need and you can do away with unwanted rummaging for good.

 Make a clean slate

 Next, measure your pantry and draw it out with accurate dimensions.
 This step will prove to be a huge help in choosing the right organising solutions to streamline your space.
-When sourcing containers and storage options, refer to your measurements to make sure they all fit comfortably and sit together as needed.
+When sourcing containers and storage options, refer to your measurements to make sure they all fit comfortably and sit together, or on top of each other, as needed.

 How you use your pantry on a day-to-day basis should dictate its set-up.
 It's very frustrating when that item you need is hard to find or out of reach.